 This agreement is in compliance with the pertinent specifications of Section 58-64-25 of the North Carolina General Statutes.
-UMRH reserves the right to offer to new prospective residents alternative forms of Residency Agreements from time to time.
+UMRH reserves the right to offer to new prospective residents alternative forms of agreements from time to time.

-Audited Financial Statements of
+Audited Financial Statements for